 Strengths

-ESDS-RFC-023 documents recent changes to the DIF schema, intended to enhance interoperability with the Federal Geographic Data Committee (FGDC) Content Standard for Digital Geospatial Metadata (CSDGM) and the International Organisation for Standardisation (ISO) 19115 metadata standards.
+ESDS-RFC-023 documents changes to the DIF schema, intended to enhance interoperability with the Federal Geographic Data Committee (FGDC) Content Standard for Digital Geospatial Metadata (CSDGM) and the International Organisation for Standardisation (ISO) metadata standards, 19115-1 (Geographic information—Metadata—Part 1: Fundamentals) and 19115-2 (Geographic information—Metadata—Part 2: Extensions for imagery and gridded data).
 The DIF itself is already a NASA-endorsed metadata standard (ESDS-RFC-012).
 Earth Science community comments were all positive.
-Said one, "This RFC will clearly help integrating data management systems and should be endorsed."
+Said one,"This RFC will clearly help integrating data management systems and should be endorsed."

 Weaknesses